pdesomma/TargaSharp/README.md

 # TgaSharp

 ## Description
-TGASharp is a FREE, OpenSource .NET library for reading and writing TGA files based on the excellent TGASharpLib by Alex Green. (https://gitlab.com/Alex_Green/TGASharpLib)
+TGASharp is a free, open source .NET library for reading and writing .tga files based on the excellent TGASharpLib by Alex Green. (https://gitlab.com/Alex_Green/TGASharpLib)

 ## License:
 **MIT**